-1. Place the motorcycle on a level surface and hold it in an upright position.
+Place the vehicle on a level surface and hold it in an upright position.

-- The coolant level must be checked on a cold engine since the level varies with engine temperature. - Make sure that the motorcycle is positioned straight up when checking the coolant level.
-A slight tilt to the side can result in a false reading.
+- The coolant level must be checked on a cold engine since the level varies with engine temperature. - Make sure that the vehicle is positioned straight up when checking the coolant level.
+A slight tilt to the side can result in a false reading. - Check the coolant level in the coolant reservoir.